pimcore/customer-data-framework/doc/30_OAuth-Server.md

   has to sent it to the OAuth-Server in exchange for an Access-Token.

-Grants:
+# Grants:

-Depending what type of application respectively Client you want to support, you can use an Auth-, an Implicit or a Password-Grant.
+Depending what type of application respectively Client you want to establish a authentication/authorization-system for, you can either use an Auth-, an Implicit or a Password-Grant.

-- Auth - Code Grant
+# Auth - Code Grant

-  When you want to establish a authentication/authorization - system for a third party (not trusted) Web-App or mobile App then you could use an Auth-Code-Grant.
+  When you want to establish a auth-system third party (not trusted) Web-App or mobile App then you could use an Auth-Code-Grant.
   As first step you need to make a request to the controller action `formAuthorizeAuthGrantClient`:

   ```php